The Top Conferences for Mac and iOS Professionals in 2019 - TidBITS

 Command-iT: May 15–16, 2019

-If you work in Apple IT and speak French, check out the two-day Command-iT event in Paris, France.
+If you work in Apple IT and speak French, check out the two-day Command-iT event at the Grand Rex movie theater in Paris, France.
+The first day provides eight sessions with dedicated French speakers about the challenges, hurdles, and guilty pleasures of Apple product administration, security, and deployment.
+On the second day, four workshops give attendees the opportunity to put the lessons learned the previous day into practice.

 UIKonf: May 26–29, 2019